PredixDev/px-progress-bar/README.md

 ## Overview

-Px-progress-bar is a Predix UI component providing a progress bar, which can optionally include stripes and an animation effect.
+`Px-progress-bar` is a Predix UI component that provides a progress bar, which can optionally include stripes and an animation effect.

 ## Usage